WayneChibeu/alta-weather/README.md

 * Error handling for "city not found"

 ## Live Demo
-You can see the live, deployed version here: My weather app [(https://weather-app-sigma-henna-89.vercel.app/)]
+You can see the live, deployed version here: (https://weather-app-sigma-henna-89.vercel.app/)

 ## Technologies Used
 * HTML5